mygazthehealer/chocos-crafting-tweaks/REASON.md

 ## Crafting
 ### Stairs

-- Crafting yield is now consistent with Stonecutting (1-to-1 output ratio)
+- Recipe yield is now consistent with Stonecutting
-- Stonecutting recipe (for Wooden Planks) for precise output

 ### Trapdoor

 - Recipe yield is consistent with Door recipe
-- Stonecutting recipe for precise output

 ### Button, Pressure Plate

-- Recipe yield was increased (Players are likely to use more than one Button or Pressure Plate)
+- Recipe yield was increased [No reason to make Button, Pressure Plate cost more Planks considering how often Players need these items in bulk]
-- Stonecutting recipe for precise output

 ### Fence, Fence Gate

-- 1-to-1 output ratio
-- Stonecutting recipe for precise output
+- Recipe yield is now consistent with Stonecutting

 ### Signs

 - Recipe yield is consistent with Hanging Sign recipe
-- Stonecutting recipe for precise output

 ### Hanging Sign

-- Recipe shape is consistent with Sign recipe
-- Convenient to use 1 Chain and Stripped Logs as ingredients (requiring 2 Chains feels arbitrary)
+- Recipe shape is consistent with Sign recipe [Slightly cheaper to use 1 Chain; much more convenient to use Stripped Logs as ingredients]

 ### Bowls

-- Recipe output is consistent with Glass Bottle recipe (1-to-1 output ratio)
+- Recipe output is consistent with Glass Bottle recipe

 ### Ladder

-- Convenient to have more Ladders, hence Recipe yield was increased
+- Recipe yield was increased [considering Players need these items in bulk]

 ### Boat with Chest, Minecart with Workbench

-- New recipe allows stacking for bulk crafting
+- New recipe allows Players to stack ingredients for bulk crafting

 ### Loom

 - Recipe shape is consistent with other Workbench recipes

+### Dropper, Piston

+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)

 ### Dispenser

-- using Tripwire Hook allows stacking for bulk crafting (rather than using Bow as ingredient, which feels arbitrary)
+- Convenient to use Tripwire Hook since it allows Players to stack ingredients for bulk crafting
+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)
 - New recipe allows converting Dropper to Dispenser

+### Observer

+- Slightly cheaper to use 1 Redstone Dust [Players save cost while bulk crafting]
 - Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)

-### Dropper, Piston

-- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)

-### Observer

-- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe) and use 1 Redstone Dust (requiring 2 Redstone Dust feels arbitrary)

 ### Stonecutter, Repeater, Comparator

-- Convenient to substitute Deepslate for Cobblestone (consistent with Bedrock recipes)
+- Convenient to substitute Deepslate for Cobblestone (partial parity with Bedrock recipes)

 ### Lodestone

-- Convenient to substitute Chiseled Deepslate, Chiseled Blackstone for Chiseled Stone (consistent with general idea of Deepslate, Blackstone being substitues for Stone)
+- Slightly convenient to substitute Chiseled Deepslate, Chiseled Blackstone for Chiseled Stone
 - requiring Netherite Ingot as ingredient is arbitrarily expensive, Iron Ingot is more appropriate

 ### Blast Furnace, Armour Stand

-- Convenient to substitute Polished Deepslate, Polished Blackstone for Smooth Stone (consistent with general idea of Deepslate, Blackstone being substitues for Stone)
+- Slightly convenient to substitute Polished Deepslate, Polished Blackstone for Smooth Stone

 ### Lever